-Daniel Tepper is Of Counsel to Wolf Haldenstein.
+Daniel Tepper is a Partner of Wolf Haldenstein.
 He has extensive experience in complex commercial litigation, alternative dispute resolution and representing institutional and individual investors who suffered losses from corporate fraud.
 Mr. Tepper is a member of the Firm’s Investor Protection and Business Practice litigation groups with emphasis on securities, shareholder derivative suits, and business disputes.

 - Investigates, initiates, and prosecutes securities class action and derivative suits throughout the United States.

-- Represents corporate and individual clients in complex commercial matters.
+- Represents individual and corporations clients in complex commercial matters.

 - Advises clients on general securities matters, private placements, corporate and transactional matters such as drafting contracts, shareholders’ agreements and corporate minutes.